shreya-ravi17/shreya-ravi17/README.md

 - 🎓 Computer Science Engineering Student
 - 💡 Interested in **AI, Machine Learning & Software Development**
 - 🌱 Currently learning **Advanced Full Stack Development**
-- 🎯 Goal: Work at **top tech companies like Google**
-- 💬 Ask me about **C, Java, Python, MERN Stack**
-- ⚡ Fun fact: I love building projects that solve real-world problems
+- 🎯 Goal: **To build impactful software solutions and grow as a skilled developer in the tech industry**
 ---

 ### 🛠️ Tech Stack